pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 The website should display two tickets that pretix created automatically along with the event: "Regular ticket" and "Reduced ticket".
 We will click "Regular ticket", which takes us to the "Modify product" dialog.

-We will change the English item name to `Standard Ticket` and provide a German translation.
+We will change the English item name to `Regular admission` and provide a German translation.
 We are going to add the following description:
-`Regular ticket granting access to the entire conference.` Next, we will click the :btn:Price: tab and change the "Default price" to €250.00.
+`Regular ticket granting access to the museum.`
+Next, we will click the :btn:Price: tab and change the "Default price" to €10.00.
 We will also select the appropriate tax rate of 19% from the "Sales tax" dropdown.

 !!!
 Note